Bananicorn/lvg/README.md

 	shapes_svg:resize(new_scale_factor)
 end
 ```
-## Note:
+## Currently **not** supported:
-currently, every path is drawn with the even-odd fill rule, but I'm working on implementing nonzero-winding as well

-At this point in time this is *not* a feature-complete SVG renderer.
-Not by a long shot - but I've only just begun.
+- Style blocks
+- Transforms
+- A whole boatload of other stuff

 ## Currently supported:
 ### Shapes
+- Groups with only translation transforms
 - Rectangles (fill & stroke)
 - Circles (fill & stroke)
 - Ellipses (fill and stroke)
 - Paths (stroke and even-odd fill-rule)

 ### Styles (*only inline*)
-- basic fill and stroke color
+- Basic fill and stroke color
-- stroke width
+- Stroke width